howardwang0620/bubble-dxf-parser/readme.md

     * Text representing any entities not covered by the DXF parser
     * Currently covers LINE, POLYLINE, LWPOLYLINE, SPLINE, CIRCLE, ELLIPSE, and ARC types
 * missing_colors
-    * Text representing any colors missing from the included parameter
+    * List representing missing hex color values from the included parameter
 * message
     * Text displaying API status

-The included_colors and excluded_colors keys are a nested JSON object and have **2** children keys each, **colors** which denotes a list of colors with their name and length/area calculations and **total_length** which denotes the sum length of entities represented in the colors key.
+The included_colors and excluded_colors keys are a nested JSON object and have **2** children keys each, **colors** which denotes a list of colors with their hex values and length/area calculations and **total_length** which denotes the sum length of entities represented in the colors key.

 ## API Connector